game-of-nfts/gon-evidence/README.md

 ## Bug Submission

 Report bugs by opening an issue in `gon-evidence`.
 Please add a `bug` label and the title should be in the fromart `BUG: Brief Description`.
-The detailed description should
+The detailed description should include information as follows:

 ```markdown
 ## Summary of Bug